oVirt/ovirt-site/source/feature/gluster-volume-capacity.html.md

 ## Summary

-A gluster storage administrator would like to view the capacity information (total , used and free) on a volume as well as on bricks.
+A gluster storage administrator would like to view the capacity information (total , used and free) on a volume.
 This feature provides support for that.

 ## Owner